 They are so easy!
 You can make a big batch of these cake batter overnight oats in just 5 minutes and once they have rested in the fridge you can eat them for breakfast all week long!
 Meal preppers, you gotta bookmark this one.

 I love how easily you can turn any basic overnight oats into a special treat by just adding some simple ingredients.
 If you enjoy the idea of treating yourself to birthday breakfast more than once a year, you can also try my Birthday Cake Baked Oats or my Birthday Cake Protein Ice Cream.

 Table of Contents

-- gluten-free oats – I used old-fashioned rolled oats here.
+- gluten-free oats – I used old fashioned oats here.
 They are thicker and “heartier” and work well in overnight oat recipes.
 Can you make overnight oats with quick oats?
 Absolutely!
 I would avoid steel cut oats all together though.

-- I make my birthday cake oatmeal using almond milk but any plant-based milk will do such as soy milk, oat milk or coconut milk.
+- I make my birthday cake oatmeal using unsweetened almond milk but any plant milk will do such as soy milk, oat milk or coconut milk.

-- vanilla extract and almond extract make these taste like breakfast birthday cake.
+- vanilla extract and a little almond extract make these taste like breakfast birthday cake.

 - I like adding chia seeds to my overnight oats.
 They help thicken the mixture and also add some crunch and nutrition.